FAIRplus/the-fair-cookbook/content/recipes/introduction/FAIR-and-knowledge-graphs.md

 `<subject><predicate><object>`, such as: `'P53 protein' 'interacts_with' 'DNA'`.

-This statement can be formally expressed using a dedicated syntax called [RDF](https://www.w3.org/TR/rdf11-concepts/), standing for "Resource Description Framework", one of the W3C standards supporting the vision of a **Semantic Web** as outlined by Sir Tim Berners-Lee and colleagues {footcite}`bernerslee2001semantic`.
+This statement can be formally expressed using a dedicated syntax called [RDF](https://www.w3.org/TR/rdf11-concepts/), standing for "Resource Description Framework", one of the World Wide Web Consortium (W3C) standards supporting the vision of a **Semantic Web** as outlined by Sir Tim Berners-Lee and colleagues {footcite}`bernerslee2001semantic`.
 In this instance, because the relation `'interacts_with'` is directional, we are creating the simplest form of directed graph, by establishing an `edge` between two `nodes`.